-- a Camshaft lobe - b Camshaft cap - c Match line of the camshaft cap - d Green dot (punch mark) aligns with the match line of the camshaft cap - c.
-Ensure that the yellow marks on the timing chain are positioned as shown. - d.
-Ensure that the timing mark on the crankshaft is aligned with the timing pointer cast into the bottom of the cylinder block.
+- a Camshaft lobe

+- b Camshaft cap

+- c Match line of the camshaft cap

+- d Green dot (punch mark) aligns with the match line of the camshaft cap

+- b.
+Ensure that the balance shaft timing mark aligns with the timing pointer cast into the cylinder block.